 8. Embrace Dry Brushing

-As part of your winter skincare routine, consider dry brushing once or twice a week with a very soft-bristled brush.
+Consider dry brushing once or twice a week with a very soft-bristled brush as part of your winter skincare routine.
 Focus on brushing the skin on the arms and legs with long, gentle strokes moving toward the heart.
 Dry brushing on the belly should be done in a clockwise motion.

-For best results in bringing life back to dry, dull winter skin, dry brushing should be done before your bath or shower, and of course, remember to moisturize right after you towel off!
+For best results in bringing life back to dry, dull winter skin, dry brushing should be done before your bath or shower, and of course, remember to moisturize as soon as you towel off!

 9. Wear the Right Clothes

-When it comes to your winter wardrobe and skincare, you’ve got to wear the right clothes.
+When it comes to your winter wardrobe and skincare, it’s important to wear the right clothes.
 If you insist on keeping warm with rough fabrics, protect your skin by wearing a soft, breathable material closest to your skin and then layer on top of that.

 Gloves are a necessity in harsh winter climates.
-Wearing gloves will help protect your hands from exposure to dry winter air, which will help keep them from drying out as the winter months wear on.
+Wearing gloves will help protect your hands from exposure to dry winter air, which will help keep them from drying out during the winter month.
 Again, if you plan on wearing wool winter gloves, keep your hands protected with silk or cotton glove liners.